 - Pinnacles Resort: Have some stunning views of the Whitsunday Islands and the town of Airlie Beach.
-Prices start at $210 per night.
+Prices start at $360 AUD per night.

-- Nomads Airlie Beach Hostel: is your typical Nomads hostel but being in Australia it will cost you more than it would anywhere else in the world.
-Prices for a dorm bed start at $54 AUD.
+- Nomads Airlie Beach Hostel: this is your typical Nomads hostel, but being in Australia, it will cost you more than it would anywhere else in the world.
+Prices for a dorm bed start at $455 AUD.

-- Reef View Hotel: is probably the best-priced hotel on Hamilton Island but still will leave your pockets feeling much lighter.
-With prices starting at $390 it could be worse.
+- Reef View Hotel: this is probably the best-priced hotel on Hamilton Island, but it still will leave your pockets feeling much lighter.
+With prices starting at $396, it could be worse.

-Am I Missing Any Epic Things to Do in Airlie Beach?
+Am I Missing Any Epic Things to Do in Airlie Beach, Australia?

 No matter though, I’m sure you’ll absolutely fall in love with this charming town!

 I’ve spent HEAPS of time down under, and my travel blog is filled with articles and travel guides just like this.
 Check out a couple of them below, and feel free to reach out to me if you ever have any questions!

 - Top 17 Travel Tips For Backpacking The East Coast Of Australia